Skip to main content

 • “If I have a panic attack, I would not be able to cope.”

 One of the most important ways to challenge your catastrophic thinking is to look for evidence to support your worst-case scenario prediction.
 It is easier to identify irrational thoughts if you change the “what if” statement to a definite statement.
 For example, “What if the elevator runs out of air?” would be reframed as, “The elevator is going to run out of air.”
-Then ask yourself, “What is the evidence supporting my prediction?”
+Then, ask yourself, “What evidence supports my prediction?”

 Other questions that you can ask yourself are as below: